Hermès: petit h

 The “petit h” or “re-creation workshop” was launched in 2010 under the impetus of Pascale Mussard, a member of the sixth generation of the Hermès family, who would later become its artistic director.
 Based in Pantin on the premises of Hermès, it is a creative laboratory of objects based on the recovery and detours of materials.
 The materials used come from offcuts derived from various Hermès divisions, but also from those of other Group brands, such as Cristalleries de Saint-Louis or Puiforcat.
 It enables former craftsmen to give a second life to scraps of leather, fabric, silk or even buttons, buckles, Saint-Louis crystal and any other prestige material that has a defect and is destined to be used no more.
 Initially sold on an ad hoc basis, petit h productions have, since 2013, had their own dedicated space in the Hermès boutique at 17 rue de Sèvres in Paris.

 The Hermès Foundation

 The corporate foundation Hermès was created in 2008 on the initiative of Pierre-Alexis Dumas.
 Its vocation is to support actions in favor of artistic creation and the transmission of know-how, solidarity and the preservation of biodiversity.
 It develops its own programs such as exhibitions and artist residencies for the visual arts.
 In 2016, for example, the foundation was behind Manufacto, a program to raise awareness of workmanship among the younger generation in schools.
 Students design their own objects such as stools or lamps, discovering the techniques, gestures and tools of craftsmen.
 The foundation operates several contemporary art spaces, including La Verrière in Brussels, Belgium, Le Forum in Tokyo, Japan, and Atelier Hermès in Seoul, South Korea.

 The foundation also created the Émile Hermès prize in 2007, which rewards an innovative project in the field of design every two years.
-In 2014, the three winners who shared the first prize, chaired by Italian architect Michele De Lucchi, were Johan Brunel and Samuel Misslen for their "Ventilated Capsule," Antoine Lesur and Marc Venot for "Hut," and Paul Tubiana for "Leon."
-In 2012, the Foundation participated in the "New Settings" show for the promotion of the arts.
-In 2013, the Foundation supported the exhibition of works by young artists shown at the Palais de Tokyo.
-In January 2014, it has pledged a three-year support of the Cité internationale of Aubusson tapestry.